craftingcity/RollHighOrDie/Core RHoD/Selections Glossary/Features/Features - Martial.md

 'Your opponent's attacks falter and fail as you defend the few weak spots in your armoring.'

 Until the beginning of your next turn, you gain 3 Bludgeoning, Piercing, and Slashing Damage Resistance.

+## Painrush
+###### REQ: 2EXP
+###### 2 AP
+'When something hurts, you move.
+Getting out, getting in, the pain moves your body anyways.'

+Until the beginning of your next turn, when you are the target of a Melee Weapon Attack, if it hits you, you may immediately make a Maneuver.